Cruise ship speaker

 Writing Interesting Family Histories was first published in 2009 and a third edition was published in 2016.

-A companion volume, Writing and Publishing Gripping Family Histories, was also published in 2016.
+A companion volume, Writing and Publishing Gripping Family Histories, was published in 2016.

 In the last few years, I've given more than a dozen Legacy Family Tree Webinars (a subsidiary of MyHeritage) on developing researching and writing skills.